d4nj1/TLPUI/docs/INSTALL.md

   sudo pacman -S cairo gobject-introspection gtk3
   ```

+* Download and extract ZIP or pull repository
+* Open terminal and go to project folder

 ## Poetry

-To install and run TLP-UI with it's dependencies just execute the following from the source folder.
-Make sure Poetry is
-installed on your system.
+Make sure Poetry is installed on your system then install and run Tlp-ui with it's dependencies.

   ```
   poetry install